borjur/MemberData/README.md

 MemberData
 ==========

-Member Data using Spring, Hibernate, Derby, Tomcat where it lets you see everything about a member
+Member Data using Spring, Hibernate, Derby, Tomcat where it lets you see everything about a member.